 RIT appoints Onondaga Nation storyteller Perry Ground 2021-2022 Minett Professor

-Ground becomes the 30th person to hold the prestigious position
+Ground becomes the latest person to hold the prestigious position in its 30th year

 Rochester Institute of Technology has appointed an educator and storyteller from the Turtle Clan of the Onondaga Nation as the newest Frederick H. Minett Professor.
-Perry Ground became the 30th person appointed to the prestigious position, established in 1991.
+Perry Ground became the latest person to serve in the prestigious position 30 years after the yearly appointment began under former RIT President Albert J. Simone.

 The Minett Professorship brings distinguished Rochester-area multicultural professionals to RIT to share their professional knowledge and experience with RIT’s students, faculty, and staff for one academic year.
 The Minett Professors Emeritus select a new Minett Professor each year and the position is appointed by RIT President David Munson and Keith Jenkins, RIT’s vice president and associate provost for Diversity and Inclusion.
 Ground becomes the second Native American individual to hold the title of Minett Professor, following G. Peter Jemison from 2007-2008.